Bachopin/crypto-attention-lab/docs/backend/ARCHITECTURE.md

 3.  **Updater** fetches new data from **Binance**.
 4.  **Updater** saves data to the **Database**.
 5.  **Updater** triggers **`AttentionService`** to recalculate features for the new data points.

+### C. Realtime Streaming
+1. Client connects to `/ws/price` and subscribes to symbols.
+2. `ConnectionManager` ensures Binance WS subscription and registers callbacks.
+3. On each kline event, the manager normalizes data and broadcasts `{type: "price_update", symbol, data}` to subscribers.
+4. Clients degrade gracefully: frontend hooks fallback to REST polling if WS is unavailable.